 For example, a sheet of plywood with a nominal thickness of 3/4” is often less than 3/4” thick.
-This introduces challenges when precision measurements are needed, such as when selecting a router bit or sizing a dado saw blade.
+This introduces challenges when precision measurements are needed, such as determining clearance when using the plywood as an underlayment for flooring or countertops.

 What is the Actual Thickness of a Sheet of Plywood

 Plywood is often sold in 1/4“, 1/2“, or 3/4” nominal thicknesses, but the actual thickness is often 1/32” thinner.
 Because the actual thickness may vary, measuring the plywood sheet using a caliper is the only accurate way to determine its thickness.

 - A 3/4” sheet is actually 23/32” thick.